IATI/IATI-Developer-Documentation/ssot/proposal.rst

 changed since release.
 Or, we could have patch releases for such changes (e.g. 1.03.1).
 Alternatively, we could do a mixture of both, depending on how small the change is, and whether we want to announce it to everyone (e.g. correcting a typo vs. drastically rewording documentation).

-    TODO: Decide approach on this.

 If used, patch releases would always be non-functional, so SHOULD NOT be listed in the @version attribute, in order to reduce the complexity for data complexity.
 We should have explicit guidance about what values the
 @version attribute should contain.

-Tracking Changes a guide for users/followers
+The current plan is to make changes to branches and the website, and not have patch releases.

 Updating the SSOT
 =================